My Work

 Amex Foursome Trivia Challenge

 Golf is a sport where finding a course isn’t a problem.
-However, there are a handful of courses where only the elite player or super affluent people get to play.
+However, there are a handful of courses where only elite players or the super affluent get to play.

 But what if Amex could make playing these courses accessible in another way?